jmcook1186/RemoteIceSurfaceAnalyser/README.md

 In this case the environment name is set in the first line of the yml file.
 Beware of the prefix in the final line of the file - this will need to be updated or deleted depending on the installation.

-### Environment variables:
+### Environment variables

-the shell script setup_classifier.sh contains export commands that set the following environment variables:
+The classifier requires several environment variables to be set:

 * `AZURE_SECRET`: full path to file holding Azure secret information
 * `CSCIHUB_SECRET`: full path to file holding Copernicus SciHub secret information
 * `PROCESS_DIR`
-* `SEN2COR_BIN` : e.g. `/home/tothepoles/PycharmProjects/Sen2Cor-02.05.05-Linux64/bin/`
+* `SEN2COR_BIN` : e.g. `~/Sen2Cor-02.05.05-Linux64/bin/`

 The two "secret" variables are paths to files containing the account keys for the azure blob storage and Copernicus Sentinelsat APIs.
-The secret files should be included in the .gitignore file so that they are not added to the Git repository.
+These files can be located anywhere on your system and preferably outside the repository (although the `.gitignore` file is set to ignore `.secret` files to reduce the risk of these files being committed accidentally).

 Create a file to hold Azure secret information, e.g. `.azure_secret`, with format: